Open menu

 b) A middle-size store

 The blazing-fast speed and impeccable relevance of search results are essential since you have manifold positions in the catalog.
-We’d recommend switching to Elasticsearch and fine-tuning it to keep the shopping experience of your regular and new customers great.
+We'd recommend running Elasticsearch and fine-tuning it to keep the shopping experience of your regular and new customers great.

 You have tens of thousands of commodities, plenty of categories, and subcategories.
 Besides this, you can be present in markets around the globe.
-These factors raise the need for an advanced search solution.
+These factors raise the need for a Magento 2 advanced search solution.

-Let’s say your Magento store is placed on the servers in the US.
-But you need to ensure equally fast and stable search not only for American customers but also for European, Arabic, and Asian.
+Let's say your eCommerce website is placed on the servers in the US.
+But you need to ensure an equally fast and stable search not only for American customers but also for European, Arabic, and Asian.

-If you go with Elasticsearch, you’ll need to lease servers in different places and deal with distribution which is a tough task.
+If you enable Elasticsearch, you'll need to lease servers in different places and deal with distribution, which is a tough task.

 So, in this case, a SaaS solution is the best choice since these services usually provide distributed search.
 A network of data centers all over the world handles search queries in corresponding regions to cope with network latency.